jameswyngaarden/istart-sharedreward/README.md

-# SRNDNA: Shared Reward Task Data and Analyses
+# ISTART: Shared Reward Task Data and Analyses
 This repository contains code related to our in prep project related to shared reward and aging.
-All hypotheses and analysis plans were pre-registered on AsPredicted on 7/26/2018 and data collection commenced on 7/31/2018.
+All hypotheses and analysis plans were pre-registered on AsPredicted in fall semester 2019 and data collection commenced on shortly thereafter.
 Imaging data will be shared via [OpenNeuro][openneuro] when the manuscript is posted on bioRxiv.

 ## A few prerequisites and recommendations